dcmuller/dcmuller.github.io/about.md

 ### Contact me
-You can email me at: _davidmull at gmail dot com_
+You can email me at: _davidmull at gmail dot com_.